nsacyber/RIM-Tool/README.md

 sudo apt-get install build/distributions/rim_tool*.deb
 ~~~
 ## Usage
-The rim_tool rpm will create a rim command line shortcut.
+The RIM Tool RPM will create a `rim` command line shortcut.
 This can be invoked from a command line:
 ~~~
 rim -h
 ~~~
-The rim_tool also can be invoked using java from the tcg_eventlog_tool directory:
+The RIM Tool also can be invoked using Java from a build directory (if following the Building section earlier):
 ~~~
-java -jar build/libs/tools/tcg_rim_tool-1.0.jar -h
+java -jar build/libs/tools/rim_tool-X.X.jar -h
 ~~~
-Current options for the tool can be found using the -h option.
+Current options for the tool can be found using the `-h` option.

 ### Commands
-rim <command> <options>
+`rim <command> <options>`

-The RIM Tool provides the following commands and options.
-Note Clustering of options is not currently supported:
+The RIM Tool provides the following commands and options. *Note that clustering of options is not currently supported.*

 * **create**: Creates a RIM based upon provided options
 * **verify**: Verifies the signature of a RIM.
 * **sign**: Signs a file using specific format option
 * **print**: Provide a human readable representation of a supported RIM object
 * **get**: Retrieves the payload from a signed object and saves it to a file

-For Details on the rim-tool commands please refer to the commands wiki page.
+For details on RIM Tool commands, please refer to the [documentation](https://nsacyber.github.io/RIM-Tool/commands/).

-# Quick Links
+## Quick Links

 * [Host Integrity at Runtime and Startup (HIRS)](https://github.com/nsacyber/HIRS) uses RIMs for firmware validation.
 Compatible with PC Client RIMs created by this tool.
 * [Trusted Computing Group PC Client RIM specification](https://trustedcomputinggroup.org/resource/tcg-pc-client-reference-integrity-manifest-specification/)